Maung Weik: Philanthropy

-During the first and second waves of the 2020 Covid-19, free quarantine centers and treatment centers were opened in Rangoon and Mandalay, and Maung Weik's company continues to donate oxygen concentrators and various medicines for Covid-19 until 2022.
+During the first and second waves of COVID-19, free quarantine centers and treatment centers were opened in Rangoon and Mandalay, and Maung Weik's company donated oxygen concentrators and various medicines until 2022.

 Personal life

-He was previously married to Yin Min Thee, the niece of Myint Swe, the Chief Minister of Yangon Region.
+He was previously married to Yin Min Thee.

-Since some media published the press falsely that Yin Min Thi, his ex-spouse, was the niece of Myint Swe, former Vice President, Yin Min Thi had to come out herself in order to solve the issue.
+Since some media published libelous media, Yin Min Thi, his ex-spouse, was the niece of former Vice President Myint Swe, Yin Min Thi had to come out herself in order to solve the issue.

 Awards and titles

-In 2020, President Win Myint awarded the 8 numbers of local businesses men including Maung Weik with the title Agga Maha Sirisudhamma Manijotadhara.
+In 2020, President Win Myint awarded the 8 numbers of local business men including Maung Weik with the title Agga Maha Sirisudhamma Manijotadhara.